pallets/werkzeug/docs/quickstart.rst

 >>> environ['SERVER_NAME']
 'localhost'

-Usually nobody wants to work with the environ directly because it uses a confusing string encoding scheme, and it does not provide any way to access the form data besides parsing that data by hand.
+Working with environ directly is difficult because it uses a confusing string encoding scheme and does not provide any way to access the form data besides parsing that data by hand.